AdrianVarnier/override/level02/walkthrough.md

 0x756e505234376848 0x45414a3561733951 0x377a7143574e6758 0x354a35686e475873 0x48336750664b394d does not have access!
 ```

-Using a Python script, we will convert these five hexadecimal integers into 8-character
+Good, we have the entire password, but we need to:
+- convert each value from hexadecimal to characters
-strings, reverse them due to little-endian format, and concatenate them to obtain the final password.
+- reverse them from little endian to big endian
+- concatenate each strings to form the final password.

+Using a python script can help make it fast and easy:
 ```Python
 >>> hex_values = [
 ...
 "756e505234376848",